11 Weeks Pregnant: The 11th Week Of Pregnancy

-While your baby is rapidly growing as he/she lies tucked inside your uterus, noticeable changes in your physical appearance may still be slow to come.
-Some women do notice changes in their hair, fingernails, and toenails, such as increased nail and hair growth.
-Both of these scenarios are considered normal during pregnancy.
-Health care providers are not exactly sure why these occur but feel it is due to either the increase in circulation or hormone changes.*
+While your baby is rapidly growing inside your uterus, noticeable changes in your physical appearance may still be slow to come.
+However, some women notice changes in their hair, fingernails, and toenails, such as increased nail and hair growth.
+These are considered normal during pregnancy.
+Health care providers are not exactly sure why this occurs but believe it is due to either the increase in circulation or hormone changes.

 Pregnancy Week 11: What is happening with your baby?

 Your baby’s head accounts for almost half of his/her entire length.
-Both the fingers and the toes have separated by week 11.
-The baby’s skin is still very transparent, but his/her bones are beginning to harden.
+Both the fingers and toes have separated by week 11.
+The baby’s skin is still very transparent, and the bones are beginning to harden.
 The external genitalia have almost completely formed, and in several weeks you might be able to know if you are having a boy or a girl.
-Even though you cannot feel your baby moving around, he/she is very active.*
+Also, even though you cannot feel your baby moving, your baby is very active.

 Pregnancy Week 11: How big is your baby?